bhavykumbhani/delta-demo/README.md

 # delta-demo
-this is demo for got and git hub class
+this is demo for got and git hub class.